MunchyBunchy2203/CMPG-323-Overview---31996930/README.md

 <h2 align="right">.gitignore use</h2>
 <p align="right">This file will be used to ignore files that has sensitive information.<br>
 Log Files will also be ignored along with useless system files and generated files.</p>

+<h2 align="left">Credential Storage</h2>
+<p align="right">Credentials for login and access to certain databases, servers etc will be stored locally in a seperate file and will only be made available to trusted personell.
+The .gitignore also provides for credential security.</p>